 About the Evelyn Williams Trust: About the Evelyn Williams Trust: Evelyn Williams (1929-2012) was a figurative artist whose intense and quietly authoritative paintings, sculptures, reliefs and drawings were produced over a period of seven decades.
 In 1993, she and her husband created a modestly endowed trust dedicated to promoting the cause of drawing, particularly in art schools.
 The Trust now has responsibility for the artist’s estate of extant works and desired legacy of support to artists.
 To this end the Trust is collaborating with the Trinity Buoy Wharf Drawing Prize, Drawing Projects UK, and Hastings Contemporary to offer a biennial award to an artist creating the opportunity for them to make new work and show a resultant exhibition within the programme at Hastings Contemporary.
 The first Evelyn Williams Drawing Award was offered to Barbara Walker MBE in 2017 in association with the then Jerwood Drawing Prize, with the solo exhibition Vanishing Point being shown at Jerwood Gallery in Hastings.( Barbara Walker | Visual Artist | Vanishing Point).
 The 2019 Evelyn Williams Drawing Award winner was Penny McCarthy whose exhibition will take place at Hastings Contemporary in late 2021 or 2022.
 The next Evelyn Williams Drawing Award will be made in association with the Trinity Buoy Wharf Drawing Prize 2021, and selected as it has been since inception by a Trustee, the Director of Hastings Contemporary, and the Director of the Trinity Buoy Wharf Drawing Prize. www.evelynwilliams.com

 Parker Harris is one of the leading visual arts consultancies in the UK, creating and managing a range of contemporary visual arts projects, nationally and internationally.
 Clients include trusts and foundations, SMEs, multinationals, charities, arts organisations and individual artists.
-Parker Harris is the Project Manager for the Trinity Buoy Wharf Drawing Prize. www.parkerharris.co.uk
+Parker Harris is the Project Manager for the Trinity Buoy Wharf Drawing Prize and the primary point of contact for all enquiries about the Trinity Buoy Wharf Drawing Prize. www.parkerharris.co.uk